 The results are reported in Tables 1A-6B below.
-In the Base case (T = 50,N from 5 to 40) the Type I errors (Table 1A) of the bootstrap panel tests have some positive size bias for N=5 but converge fairly closely to nominal significance levels as N increases.
-The asymptotic tests on individual series deliver variable performances: the L_c test is slightly oversized, while both the MeanF and the SupF appear to be conservative (more the latter than the former).
+In the Base case (T=50, N) from 5 to 40) the Type I errors (Table 1A) of the bootstrap panel tests have some positive size bias for N=5 but converge fairly closely to nominal significance levels as N increases.
+The asymptotic tests on individual series deliver variable performances: the $L_c$ test is slightly oversized, while both the MeanF and the SupF appear to be conservative (more the latter than the former).
 The power gains offered by the panel tests are remarkable.
-Consistently with a priori expectations, the asymptotic tests have negligible power, while that of the panel tests is generally acceptable and definitely good for $\alpha = 10\%$ and $N \ge 10$ (e.g., 92% for N = 40, with Type I error 11%; Table 1B).
+Consistently with a priori expectations, the asymptotic tests have negligible power, while that of the panel tests is generally acceptable and definitely good for $\alpha=10\%$ and $N\geq 10$ (e.g., 92% for N=40, with Type I error 11%; Table 1B).
 Hence, using the panel tests grants considerable improvements with respect to aggregate tests in terms of both reduction of size bias and increase in power.
 In fact, with this time sample a panel approach seems to be the only viable option.
-In comparative terms, we find the Type I errors to be very similar for all the three tests, while the SupF test appears to be somehow marginally less powerful than the L_c and MeanF.
+In comparative terms, we find the Type I errors to be very similar for all the three tests, while the SupF test appears to be somehow marginally less powerful than the $L_c$ and MeanF.
 The results of the mean and median panel tests also appear very similar.
 Since these findings hold approximately in all the cases examined the following comments are mostly expressed in general terms, with no reference to the specific tests.

-Allowing for the different speed of adjustment of the DGP's employed, the "Large T" results (Tables 2A-2B) for the asymptotic tests are fully consistent with Gregory et al. (1996): as we can see, the size bias is still noticeable, and power very poor.
-On the other hand, the Type I errors of the bootstrap panel tests essentially converge to nominal significance levels, and their power approaches 100% even with extremely small N. Hence, even with a rather large time sample a panel approach seems preferable.
+Allowing for the different speed of adjustment of the DGP's employed ( $\phi$ in our design), the "Large T" results (Tables 2A-2B) for the asymptotic tests are fully consistent with Gregory et al. (1996): as we can see, the size bias is still noticeable, and power very poor.
+On the other hand, the Type I errors of the bootstrap panel tests essentially converge to nominal significance levels, and their power approaches 100% even with extremely small N. Hence, even when a rather large time sample is available, considerably superior results may be obtained following a panel approach, even with N as small as 5.